 Inside the Festival Center you'll find some experiences (some free and some with an additional cost) and opportunities for shopping.

-- Book and bottle signings, meet and greets - featured presenters or guests that are scheduled to appear can sign purchased books, wine bottles, or merchandise
+- Book and bottle signings, meet and greets (confirmed for 2019)- featured presenters or guests that are scheduled to appear can sign purchased books, wine bottles, or merchandise

 - Seasons of the Vine film - 7-minute film about winemaking

 - Stockpot Shop - shop featuring the Festival Cookbook, apparel, trading pins, etc.

 - Festival Center Wine Shop - choose from wide selection of wines and spirits.
 Sommelier will often be on hand for recommendations.

 - Intermissions Cafe - place to dine on various wines, cheeses, salads, and sandwiches